LavDesign/Shopify_Liquid/README.md

 **Shopify CLI versions 2.x**

+> Note that CLI 2.x will be sunset on May 31, 2023.

 If your machine is running Shopify CLI v2.x, you can safely install and run Shopify CLI v3.x via Homebrew by specifying the version

 ```